prototypefund/reproducible-website/_events/paris2018/report.md

 -   Verify reproducibility with package manager clients

--   Make verification of reproducibility accessible toend users
+-   Make verification of reproducibility accessible to end users

 -   How should the user-facing part of reproducible builds look like and what should it contain